keystonejs/keystone-classic/test/e2e/README.md

 - when writing new tests, use an existing one as an example.
 - keep the test style consistent.
 - keep the test file structure consistent.
-- each test group must run on its own using the --group argument (that means, that each test within the group must undo any changes it does to the state of the UI)
+- each test group must run on its own using the `--group` argument (that means, that each test within the group must undo any changes it does to the state of the UI)
-- each test within a group must run on its own using the --test argument (that means, that each test must undo any changes it does to the state of the UI)
+- each test within a group must run on its own using the `--test` argument (that means, that each test must undo any changes it does to the state of the UI)
 - when naming selectors (e.g., in adminUI.js) make sure to use a very descriptive name

 ## Adding Field Tests

-- add a model for the field to e2e\models\fields\<Field-Name>.js
+- add a model for the field to test/e2e/models/fields/<Field-Name>.js
-- add the field collection to the fields nav in e2e\server.js
+- add the field collection to the fields nav in test/e2e/server.js
-- add the selectors for the field to e2e\adminUI\adminUI.js (need to add to both itemview.field and initialModalView.field)
+- add the selectors for the field to test/e2e/adminUI/pages/list
-- add uiTestNNN<Field-Name>Field.js to e2e\adminUI\group005Fields\
+- add uiTest<Field-Name>Field.js to test/e2e/adminUI/group005Fields
-- add uxTestNNN<Field-Name>Field.js to e2e\adminUI\group005Fields\
+- add uxTest<Field-Name>Field.js to test/e2e/adminUI/group005Fields

 ## Some about nightwatch Page Objects(PO)